-^c Berkeley Lab WINDOW is a publicly available computer program for calculating total window thermal performance indices. https://windows.lbl.gov/software/window
+Berkeley Lab WINDOW is a publicly available computer program for calculating total window thermal performance indices. https://windows.lbl.gov/software/window

-These are explanations for a few of the more atypical measure-level realization rates.
+Explanations follow for a few of the more atypical measure-level realization rates:

-High efficiency air conditioners and dual enthalpy economizers.
-Incentives were provided separately for high efficiency air conditioners and dual enthalpy economizers.
+- Incentives were provided separately for high efficiency air conditioners and dual enthalpy economizers.
+Among the sampled measures, most incentivized air conditioners included incentivized dual enthalpy economizers.
 The reported savings for dual enthalpy economizers were based on deemed savings from the 2017 PSD.
-The Team evaluated these by creating eQuest energy models of representative building types and simulated energy use of a dry bulb economizer and a dual enthalpy economizer.
+The Team evaluated these dual enthalpy economizers by creating eQuest energy models of representative building types and simulated energy use of a dry bulb economizer and a dual enthalpy economizer.
 All sampled dual enthalpy economizer measures were installed at small office, industrial, and retail facility types.
-The Team calculated savings as the reduction in energy use between an air conditioner with a dual enthalpy economizer and an air conditioner with a dry bulb economizer.
-The Team found no savings realized for the small office and industrial building types and minimal savings (2.1 kWh/ton) for the retail building type.
+Savings were calculated as the reduction in energy use between an air conditioner with a dual enthalpy economizer and an air conditioner with a dry bulb economizer.
+The Team found no savings realized for two of three building types, and minimal savings (2.1 kWh/ton) for the retail building type.
 Most air conditioner measures sampled included both a high efficiency air conditioner unit and a dual enthalpy economizer.
 Reported savings for dual enthalpy economizers were, on average, much greater than reported savings for air conditioners.
-Consequently, the realization rate for air conditioner measures was highly impacted by the low realized savings from dual enthalpy economizers.19

-Chiller measures.
-The Team evaluated 10 chiller measures where high efficiency variable speed chillers were installed as new construction or end-of-life replacement.
+Consequently, the realization rate for air conditioner measures was highly impacted by the low realized savings from dual enthalpy economizers. - The Team evaluated 10 chiller measures where high efficiency variable speed chillers were installed as new construction or end-of-life replacement.
 The Team installed power metering equipment on three large chiller measures, where the resulting energy performance exhibited lower total energy use and the associated energy savings than assumed in the reported calculations.
 For one measure, the incentivized chiller served a new data center facility, where the average chiller load was significantly lower than reported.
-The Team observed the data center equipment inventory was approximately 25% of maximum capacity.
-The low inventory infers the chiller load profile in the reported calculations may have assumed a fully loaded data center.
-Therefore, the total chiller energy use for both the baseline and efficient conditions was significantly lower than reported, resulting in low realized energy savings.

-This chiller measure accounted for 50% of electric energy savings for all sampled chiller measures in the Cooling, Electric stratum, and it heavily impacted the overall realization rate for measure categories containing chillers.20
+The Team observed the data center equipment inventory to be approximately 25% of maximum capacity.
+The low equipment inventory infers the chiller load profile in the reported calculations may have assumed a fully loaded data center.
+Because of the low equipment load, the total chiller energy use for both the baseline and efficient conditions is significantly lower than reported resulting in low realized energy savings.
+This chiller measure accounted for 50% of all sampled chiller measure electric energy savings in the Cooling, Electric stratum, and it heavily impacted the overall realization rate for measure categories containing chillers.

-Single point dry bulb economizers are required by code, and the difference between dual enthalpy and correctly installed single point dry bulb economizers is minimal.

-19 Enthalpy economizers removed from prospective realization rate was based on recommendation to avoid double counting

-All measures were evaluated for first-year savings based on as-surveyed conditions.
-Removal of the largest chiller project would have increased the realization rate to 80.1% for this measure type in the Cooling, Electric strata.